Not Accepting Guests

 My couch surfing experiences have been great!
 Surfed couches on the east coast and also on my drive across the country.
 I've been impressed by everyone I've met, and so very grateful for this site.
 It inspires me and gives me hope.

-inspiration, art, dancing, music, synchronicity, yoga, redwood trees, meditation, walking, hiking, snorkeling, camping; curious about intentional communities, scholar's rocks, and I want to learn how to play the bass.
+Music, art, dancing, synchronicity, yoga, redwood trees, meditation, walking, hiking, snorkeling, camping; curious about intentional communities, scholar's rocks, and I want to learn how to play the bass.

 Music, Movies, and Books